Keeping Data Private

 This is a good fix, and every application should be careful to do this escaping.
 But if you forget to encode any text anywhere—that’s a security bug.
 So browsers provide additional layers of defense.

-Since the CSS parser is very permissive, some HTML pages also parse as valid CSS.
+Since the CSS parser we implemented in Chapter 6 is very permissive, some HTML pages also parse as valid CSS.
 This leads to an attack: include an external HTML page as a style sheet and observe the styling it applies.
 A similar attack involves including external JSON files as scripts.
 Setting a Content-Type header can prevent this sort of attack thanks to browsers’ Cross-Origin Read Blocking policy.

 One such layer is the Content-Security-Policy header.
 The full specification for this header is quite complex, but in the simplest case, the header is set to the keyword default-src followed by a space-separated list of servers: